 The Harmonic Minor Scale is one of many existence proofs that scales are not made up of half steps and whole steps…

-Comparative Scale Study Tip: Notice that minor scales use the same [five-note] penta-scale: Do–Re–Me–Fa–So.
+Notice that all minor scales use the same [five-note] penta-scale: Do–Re–Me–Fa–So.

-Why is this minor scale called “harmonic“?
-It is called harmonic because Ti is the necessary and definitive note in the dominant (V) chord.
+This particular minor scale is called “harmonic” because Ti is the tension-filled tone that defines the dominant (V) chord.
 The V chord is essential to making the overwhelming majority of European classical music tick.
 We will learn more about this when we study chord progressions.
-That said, this does not mean that the “natural” and “melodic” minors are “un-harmonic”.
-Oh well… That’s what the people who made the rules decided to call it.
+That said, this does not mean that the “natural” and “melodic” minors are “un-harmonic” or that the harmonic minor is un-melodic or un-natural!

 Reading and singing the Solfege syllables out loud is a very effective way to internalize the unique sound-feeling of each note in a musical scale.
 Reminder: It is absolutely essential that you sing these out loud… and to play and sing slowly enough to allow the unique sound-feeling of each solfege syllable to make an impression on your mind’s ear.